NieneB/InternshipReport/index.md

 In the cultural heritage field, the temporal dimension plays an important role to explore data.
 (Cerasuolo, Cutugno, & Leano, 2012) Spatial-temporal data visualization assumes and important role in the data presentation to users.
 The three dimensional data form of geo data (spatial, temporal and descriptive) helps users understand and gain knowledge in the discovery process.

-This research is part of an internship at Waag Society for the project of Heritage & Location. (see <a class="xref" href="#heritage-and-location-project-waag-society"></a>) This report describes the work and the results for the development of a web-application for the project Heritage & Location.
+This research is part of an internship at Waag Society for the project of Heritage & Location. ( <a class="xref" href="#heritage-and-location-project-waag-society">see figure $$ </a>) This report describes the work and the results for the development of a web-application for the project Heritage & Location.

  The goal of this research is to build a web-application to visualize geographically referenced intangible cultural heritage [ICH] data.
 Therefor this will be a design-oriented research.
 The context is a dataset of field names that were used by the local citizens around 1800 to refer to specific agricultural fields or areas, in Drenthe, the Netherlands.
 The information about the landscape that is hidden in the names gives a lot of historic information.
 Yet, noticeable is that this data is only know to a few selected historians.
 (Spek, Elerie, & Kosian, 2009) The data was supplied by the *Rijksdienst voor Cultureel Erfgoed* and based on the book *“van Jeruzalem tot Ezelakker, levende veldnamen van de Drentse Aa”*.
-More about the data will be described in chapter <a class="xref" href="#field-names-in-drenthe"></a>.
+More about the data will be described in  <a class="xref" href="#field-names-in-drenthe"> chapter $$ </a>.

 The research will contain 3 parts; first the design criteria will be set.
 Second, a prototype application will be build and third, the application will shortly be tested and evaluated.
 For this also some background theory on heritage data and geo-visualization techniques will be given.